 Method Complaints About Medical Care - Contact Information CALL Customer Care at the telephone number located in Section 1 of this chapter.
 Calls to this number are free.
 We are available Monday through Friday from 8 a.m. to 9 p.m., Eastern time.
 Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
-Just leave a message and we'll call back by the end of the next business day.
 For expedited appeals please call 1-800-867-6601.
 Customer Care also has free language interpreter services available for non-English speakers.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 FAX 1-800-949-2961 for expedited grievances only WRITE Humana Grievance and Appeal Dept. P.O.
-Box 14165 Lexington, KY 40512-4165 MEDICARE WEBSITE You can submit a complaint about your Humana Medicare Employer PPO directly to Medicare.
+Box 14165 Lexington, KY 40512-4165 MEDICARE WEBSITE You can submit a complaint about your Humana Group Medicare Advantage PPO Plan directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .